oveddan/site/content/about/index.md

 title: "About me"
 ---

 Dan Oved is a Brooklyn based artist and engineer who’s work is a collaboration between human and machine intelligence.
 He open-sourced PoseNet and BodyPix, machine learning models created by researchers for extracting the human form from images and video.
-His work crosses multiple discipines, from installation to performance to device, and explores themes of algorithmic decision making, real-time sensing machines, and the conflicting objectives between computers and the humans that created them.
+His work crosses multiple disciplines, from installation to performance to device, and explores themes of algorithmic decision making, real-time sensing machines, and the conflicting objectives between computers and the humans that created them.

 {{< image src="images/danoved" >}}